November 19, 2019

 Timeline of Health Benefits When you Quit Smoking

-- 20 minutes: Within 20 minutes - just 20 - of you quitting smoking, you'll find that your heart rate and blood pressure will drop.
+- 20 minutes: Within 20 minutes of stopping smoking, your heart rate and blood pressure will drop.

 - 12 hours: In half a day, the level of carbon monoxide in your blood drops to normal.